 The next time you visit the East Village in New York City, and if time is on your side, walk to St. Mark’s-in-the-Bowery churchyard and give a nod to an Irishman who was initially interred there.
 The man, a well-known lawyer, also held the prestigious position of New York State Attorney General for a short period of time in 1812.
 If you are still in the mood for walking, continue on up to St. Paul’s church on Broadway There, sited in the old churchyard, you will observe an obelisk which was erected in the early 1830s, and dedicated to the memory of this man.
 On closer inspection, you will see inscriptions in Gaelic, Latin and English, all tributes to this very same man.

-If you should travel to Ireland and visit Glasnevin Cemetery in Dublin, you will find another monument erected in memory of this man.
-The monument, a tall, ornate, Celtic high cross, has the unique distinction of being sculpted by James and Willie Pearse, the father and brother of one of Ireland’s greatest heroes, Patrick Pearse, and stands proudly over this man’s final resting place.
+If you should travel to Ireland and visit Glasnevin Cemetery in Dublin, you will find another reminder of this man's greatness, a plaque erected in memory of this man.
+The plaque has the unique distinction of being sculpted by James and Willie Pearse, the father and brother of one of Ireland’s greatest heroes, Patrick Pearse, and stands proudly over this man’s final resting place.
 A grandson of this man was granted permission to disinter his body and return it to Ireland for final burial.
 A famous portrait of this man, painted by Samuel F. B. Morse, was bequeathed to the New York Law Institute.
 The painting, an oil on canvas, depicts a genial looking gentleman wearing a greatcoat, with a white, silk cravat around his neck.
 His soft, expressive countenance belies the fact that this man played an active part in not one, but two Irish rebellions.